 This is especially true of published pictures because those models are all edited and enhanced.
 Real women, your wife included, hate this!
 If a woman feels compared to others, it is very hurtful and damaging to her, her self-esteem, and therefore your marriage.
 This feeling of inadequacy robs the intimacy from your marriage.

-So if you are doing this or other deviant behaviors (there are many more than mentioned here) and wonder why she does not want to have sex, think about the scenario you are creating, from her perspective.
+So if you are doing this or other deviant behaviours (there are many more than mentioned here) and wonder why she does not want to have sex, think about the scenario you are creating, from her perspective.
 Do you want her talking about how wonderful other men are and then expect to feel good about sex together?
 Do you want to wonder if she is thinking about someone else when the two of you are together?
-Sex is designed for two people to enjoy each other, bringing in a third party is not acceptable, images included!
-For more information on this topic see: Erosive Influence of Porn Upon Husbands, www.sexaddict.com, Pornography and Addiction
+Sex is designed for two people to enjoy each other.
+Bringing in a third party is not acceptable, images included!

 Take the time and initiative to support her needs, even if you don’t understand them.
 They may go against your needs and desires for a time, but the result is worth your sacrifice.
-Depending on what the issue is, she may need to take a break from sex for a time or be the only one to initiate sex for a time.
+Depending on what the issue is, she may need to take a break from sex for a time or be the only one to initiate sex.
 Realize that she has a need in this area and support her in the journey toward progress.
-This may include working on emotional intimacy that includes more sensual experience than sexual.
-For example, take time to cuddle naked and talk about sexual likes and dislikes, without the expectation that it to lead to sex.
+This may include working on emotional intimacy that includes more of a sensual experience than sexual.
+For example, take time to cuddle naked and talk about sexual likes and dislikes, without the expectation that it will lead to sex.
 Create a safe environment for her to grow and express herself without feeling pressured or pushed, one where her desire can grow and have expression when it comes.

-Recognize that the process may involve pain, but the pain does not always equate to “bad”.
+Recognize that the process may involve pain, but that pain does not always equate to “bad.”
 Pain can indicate growth and be a very good thing.
 Other times it indicates that there is a problem that needs to be cared for.
 Be patient and supportive of whatever the journey looks like in your marriage.